devgateway/oc-explorer/README.md

 Since all the modules are Spring Boot, debugging in STS is really easy.
 In Spring Boot 1.3 and later there is something called [spring-boot-devtools](https://spring.io/blog/2015/06/17/devtools-in-spring-boot-1-3).
 This dependency is already included in the pom.xml of the modules, uncomment it if you plan to use it.
 If you do, then in STS you can do Debug As->Spring DevTools Client.

 If you have JRebel license, then don't use spring-boot-devtools.
-Best is to start the modules by invokingn Debug As->Spring Boot App
+Best is to start the modules by invoking Debug As->Spring Boot App

 ### Debugging fat jars